procrastian/cs-typescript/README.md

 _Property 'heigth' does not exist on type '{ width: number; height: number; }'.
 Did you mean 'height'?_

 ### Defining Types

-Inspiration for this section has been taken from [TypeScript for JavaScript Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

 TypeScript offers all of JavaScript’s features, but includes an additional _type system_ layer on top.
 When creating a variable and assigning it to a particular value, TypeScript will use the value as its type.
 Consider the examples from earlier: